 The CMSs are different, so custom content migration needs great care.
 For many cases, ready tools are not enough, and you will need custom migration scripts for Drupal-to-WordPress migration.
 That’s what we faced when performing migrations from Drupal to WordPress for our customers.

 Let’s look at a little example — a website with Books and Quizz content types.
-We created the appropriate post types in WordPress with extra customization.
+We created the appropriate post types on WordPress with extra customization.

 - Books.
-In Drupal, relationships are provided by the Books module where every book page has its weight.
-In WordPress, we created a custom type of post and expressed relationships via additional fields.
+In Drupal, relationships are provided by the Books module, where every book page has its weight.
+On WordPress, we created a custom type of post and expressed relationships via additional fields.

 - Quizzes.
 We customized the look of quizzes in the WP Pro Quizz plugin by providing an XML file generation to import all test categories, test topics and issues.
 This included answers of two types: true-false and multichoice.

-To insure that all your content moves safely and accurately to a new place, contact our WordPress team.
+To ensure that all your content moves safely and accurately to a new place, contact our WordPress development company.
 We have both Drupal and WordPress developers in our company, so the process is bound to be smooth, with the smallest details, specific to both CMSs, taken into account.
 Enjoy your Drupal-to-WordPress migration!